Bogdanp/personal-website/content/post/racket-generators.md

 runs and gets suspended at the `yield`, returning the first value.
-Every time we call `next` on it after that, it resumes execution after the `yield`, which happens to be in a `while` loop, so execution jumps to the top of the loop.
-The variables `x` and `y`, are modified and the function `yield`s again, suspending itself and returning the new value for `y`.
+Every time we call `next` on it after that, it resumes execution after the `yield`, which happens to be in a `while` loop, so execution jumps to the top of the loop.  `x` and `y` are modified and the function `yield`s again, suspending itself and returning the new value for `y`.

 This can go on and on until the machine runs out of memory.

-Another property of generators is that you can send values into them every time you resume them.
-Here's a generator that computes the value of two numbers sent from the outside:
+Another property of generators is that you can send values into them every time they are resumed.
+Here's a generator that computes the sum of two numbers sent from the outside:

 ```python
 def add():